CTO Forum

 Dr. Karen E. Willcox, Ph.D.

-Director, Oden Institute for Computational Engineering and Sciences; Associate Vice President for Research; Professor of Aerospace Engineering and Engineering Mechanics; W. A. “Tex” Moncrief, Jr. Chair in Simulation-Based Engineering and Science; Peter O’Donnell, Jr. Centennial Chair in Computing Systems, The University of Texas at Austin
+Director, Oden Institute for Computational Engineering and Sciences; Associate Vice President for Research; Professor of Aerospace Engineering and Engineering Mechanics; W. A. “Tex” Moncrief, Jr. Chair in Simulation-Based Engineering and Science; Peter O’Donnell, Jr. Centennial Chair in Computing Systems, University of Texas, Austin

 MODULE 5 WRAP UP & ADJOURN